simplec-dev/nativescript-orientation/src/README.md

 Please note, there is also a built in event in NativeScript called `orientationChanged` event.
 The differences between these is that the built in event only gets called when the orientation changes;
 This event is called on every screen navigation and any time the device rotates; allowing you to setup any rotation stuff during the creation of the screen.
-** ANGULAR NOTE: The `exports.orientation` function event does NOT work in Angular since Angular does not have the same concept.  **
+**ANGULAR NOTE:** The `exports.orientation` function event does NOT work in Angular since Angular does not have the same concept.
+You can use the `orientation.addOrientationApplier` instead.